wildfish/django-pipelines/docs/pipelines/howto/reporters.rst

 Multiple Reporters
 ------------------

-To enable multiple reporters to be used at the same time, wildcoeus ships with :code:`MultiPipelineReporter` from :code:`wildcoeus.pielines.reporters.base`.
+To enable multiple reporters to be used at the same time, pipelines ships with :code:`MultiPipelineReporter` from :code:`pipelines.reporters.base`.
 This loads all the reporters provided in the :code:`reporters` keyword argument and will forward any report calls onto each.